Mirantis/mke-docs/content/docs/concepts/cni.md

 {{< callout type="warning" >}}

-Only Calico OSS CNI is supported for migrating configuration during the MKE3 to MKE4 upgrade.
+Calico OSS is the only CNI that is supported for migrating configuration during an MKE3 to MKE4 upgrade.

 {{< /callout >}}